PrabinaMeher/OptimGS/README.md

 |0.155517104602023|0.323286159126824|0.16934148051842|0.193710994464954|-0.0720555310125469|0.14896144596482|0.153773079511267|0.229123635003441|0.178819259283488|0.233002937282297|0.00172909577667508|0.101952839460856|0.041024454361542|0.0680755791309632|0.15786065607628|-0.013892675331955|0.213131763566052|0.0661759693730492|0.251600194070809|0.16788815599906|0.0903316115560668|0.031849361147589|

 ### Step II
-In the second step all the predicted values for each chromosomes are combined into a single column for each model and a table is created as follows
+In the second step for a given model, predicted values across the 21 chromosomes were combined into a single column for each iteration.
+For each model, a single file was generated containing 20 columns, where each column corresponds to one iteration (Iteration 1 to Iteration 20).
+Thus, a total of 14 files were generated in this step, one for each prediction model.

 |Iteration_1|Iteration_2|Iteration_3|Iteration_4|Iteration_5|Iteration_6|Iteration_7|Iteration_8|Iteration_9|Iteration_10|Iteration_11|Iteration_12|Iteration_13|Iteration_14|Iteration_15|Iteration_16|Iteration_17|Iteration_18|Iteration_19|Iteration_20|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 |0.100687965705974|0.208188404706812|0.0531620439633187|-0.362868469431555|0.0436156534648539|0.103769605893534|0.296313286734221|0.0381274385453611|-0.123643163312644|0.115376251035698|0.120145377853713|0.356320051098519|0.0305568269110522|-0.105882716969421|0.0303906116995809|0.171052056581153|0.254390130729998|0.0882431066017334|-0.155167506958281|0.143950708204475|